-My process in dealing with anything is to write it out.
+My process in dealing with life’s confrontations is to write.

-Back in the day it was putting words on paper.
-Childhood scribblings filled white page after white page with ink—preferably blue—helping me work through whatever was going on.
-The trivial challenges of high school that never seemed trivial at the time, to the adult challenges of leaving the security of my parents’ home for college, the deaths of grandparents and classmates, a bad marriage, a good divorce, job changes, dissolved friendships, and other calamities most of us go through as we continue to age.
+In my adolescence, I put words on paper.
+My childhood scribblings filled white page after white page with ink—preferably blue—helping me work through whatever was going on.
+From the experiences of high school that did not seem trivial at the time, to the adult challenges of leaving the security of my parents’ home for college, the trauma of losing grandparents and classmates, the repercussions of a bad marriage, the joy found in a good divorce, daring job changes, the despair of dissolved friendships, and the various calamities humans experience as we continue to age.

 Through everything, I write.